 Green dots mark the locations of live Ethernet ports at study tables and carrels.

 Send a Fax in the Library

 101).
-Only CMU students can send long-distance faxes; costs will be
+Only current CMU students, faculty, and staff can send long-distance faxes.
+Fax costs are